asklora/DSS-Quant-Factors/README.md

 Run main.py without --debug will cause the script to wait until the next database update (returns) to execute

+---
 # Ingestion
 ### *ingestion repository*

-Ingestion is to update the ai_score of each ticker based on the current factor settings (prediction results given by the factor model)
+[DSS-Quant-Ingestion](https://github.com/asklora/DSS-Quant-Ingestion) updates the ai_score of each ticker based on the current factor settings (prediction results given by the factor model)

-use the script ingestion/universe_rating.py to execute the above operation like `python3 universe_rating.py`
+Use the script `ingestion/universe_rating.py` to update AI Score in:

+1. `universe_rating`:
+   - current displayed ai_score / ai_score2 (i.e. +ESG Score; -Extra Score)
+2. `universe_rating_history`:
+   - AI score history for each period (1w/4w...) and type (value/quality/momentum/extra/esg/dlpa) scores.
+3. `universe_rating_detail_history`:
+   - factor scores used for ai_score calculation

+AI Score is updated twice a day in the end of daily ingestion of price for North Asia / Western Market.

+Additional update on Monday morning 6:30am HKT to reflect changed in Factor Ranking / DLPA Scores.

+---
 # Database

-universe_rating → current displayed ai_score

-universe_rating_history → ai_score history

-universe_rating_detail_history → field and values used for ai_score calculation

-factor_model → each prediction model run details

-factor_model_stock → predicted return for each factor compared with actual return

-factor_result_rank → predicted z score for each factors and its rank currently used

-factor_result_rank_history → predicted z score for each factors and its rank currently in the past
+In ALIBABA DB Prod, all **[factor_*]** Tables will be updated with scripts in this repository.

+Including:
+1. `factor_model_log`:
+   - Logs for different model training config / updates.
+2. `factor_formula_ratios_prod`:
+   - Factors calculation formula for ratio calculation.
+3. `factor_formula_y_type`:
+   - Map y_type names to list of factor.
+4. `factor_processed_ratio`:
+   - Weekly factor ratios calculated for each ticker.
+5. `factor_processed_premium`:
+   - Premiums calculated for each group based on ratios.
+6. `factor_model`:
+   - Record the configuration & overall evaluation results of each model.
+7. `factor_model_stock`:
+   - Record predictions of each stock for the best Hyperopt trials selected.
+8. `factor_result_rank_backtest_eval`:
+   - Record evaluation metrics / factor selection for each configuration
+   - This table is also used to select best config for rank calculation.
+9. `factor_result_rank_backtest`:
+   - Best config rank entire history for current training
+10. `factor_result_rank`:
+    - Current rank for AI Score calculation (i.e. most recent period)
+11. `factor_result_rank_history`:
+    - Record history of rank used for AI Score calculation.